Wednesday, 13 November 2024

 These policy announcements were an attack on the city.
 There is no other way to see it.
 The Premier will say, ‘If you stand up against what we are announcing, somehow there is something wrong with you.’
 I have said it before and I will say it again: I would rather stand up and protect my community than be the Premier who wrecks it.
 That is what this Premier is doing.
 She has already announced that she will allow the wrecking of 25 suburbs through her major activity centre announcement, and the coalition has said strongly that where the community does not want it of course it should not be forced upon them.
 There are some communities that do, and they absolutely should be welcome to it.
 But when you see inappropriate skyscrapers being forced on communities that have none, purely because the Premier does not like the suburb, seriously, is there any wonder that Victorians have turned on the Premier?

 We have been called a number of times recently into communities by community-led groups who have organised forums about what is being proposed in their area.
 This is not the Liberal Party organising opposition to the government’s announcements.
 These are groups in Box Hill, Niddrie and Essendon where the communities have turned out in their hundreds to say, ‘What is this government doing?’
-What I have said to those communities is that, firstly, your local member has not stood up for you.
-In fact your local members are gaslighting you, because they are saying in this chamber, ‘You want what the government is foisting upon you,’ which is just not true.
+What I have said to those communities is that, firstly, their local member has not stood up for them.
+In fact their local members are gaslighting them, because they are saying in this chamber they want what the government is foisting upon them, which is just not true.
 The members are gaslighting their communities and coming into this chamber and saying it is supported.
 We know it is not supported, because it is inappropriate.
 When the government talks about housing and community support, we know that is not true, and there are a number of other community events in coming weeks.

 Though we do not talk about it – and the government certainly has stopped talking about it – this follows the commitment by the former Premier to building 80,000 homes a year.
 I will tell you how incompetent the Labor government is.
 Since announcing the commitment to building 80,000 homes, the number of homes built this year will go down on the previous year.
 Only a Labor government could announce an increase in home builds and actually cause it to go down.
 You have to be a special kind of stupid to get it to go down.
 The former Premier announced the commitment to building 80,000 homes, and we will see it go down.
 That is why Victorians have no confidence in the Premier’s plan.
 That is why industry has no confidence in the Premier’s plan.
-What is terribly sad – and the coalition has and will have policies in this space and knows very well – is we do not want to see this industry fail, we want to see it succeed.
+The coalition has and will have policies in this space and knows it very well.
+We do not want to see this industry fail, we want to see it succeed.
 What we know is as a result of a former Minister for Planning we saw the highest number of builds in this state’s history – the highest.
 So set aside all the words; the highest number of builds we have seen in this state’s history was because of former planning minister Matthew Guy.
 That is a fact.

 Ella GEORGE (Lara) (16:31): It is a pleasure to rise today to make a contribution on the matter of public importance submitted by the member for Footscray: